10th Nov 2022

 On the side, Vlad teaches kids coding, assembling electronics and making robots.
 He enjoys traveling, artwork and playing the piano.

-- Harish Chowdhary and Naveen Choudhary, Universal Acceptance as an Elixir for Multilingual Internet and Cybersecurity Considerations
+- Harish Chowdhary and Naveen Chaudhary, Universal Acceptance as an Elixir for Multilingual Internet and Cybersecurity Considerations

 - Leon Wilson, Universal Access: A Sociotechnical Analysis of Broadband Internet Adoption in the Public Interest